NouranElKassas/Data-Engineer-Using-GCP/MLOps/Working with Cloud Build/README.md

 The details of the build, including the build log, are displayed.

-<h3>Task 4.
-Building and Testing Containers with a build configuration file and Cloud Build</h3>
+# Task 4.
+Building and Testing Containers with a build configuration file and Cloud Build

 The true power of custom build configuration files is their ability to perform other actions, in parallel or in sequence, in addition to simply building containers: running tests on your newly built containers, pushing them to various destinations, and even deploying them to Kubernetes Engine.
 In this lab, we will see a simple example: a build configuration file that tests the container it built and reports the result to its calling environment.